The beginner’s guide to genes, mutations and gene testing

 The sun was hot.
 The man did not get his hat.
 The hat was old.

-We can think of genes being made up of sentences with three letter words (amino acids) that provide information about protein.
+We can think of genes being made up of sentences with three letter words (codons denoting the amino acids) that provide information about which protein is being produced.

 Genes contain exons: